json-schema-language/spec/draft-json-schema-language-xx.md

 }
 ~~~

-Then the instances {} and {"a": 1, "b": 2} are accpeted.
+Then the instances {} and {"a": 1, "b": 2} are accepted.
 If instead we evaluate
 false against that schema, the standard errors are:

 ~~~ json